Do You Sweat After You Eat? What Your Body Is Trying to Tell You About Your Diet and Health

 Gustatory Hyperhidrosis

-Gustatory hyperhidrosis is when you excessively sweat after eating any kind of food or when you simply think about or look at food.
-Sweating is typically localized to your face, forehead, head, and/or scalp.
 Sometimes the cause of gustatory hyperhidrosis is unknown.
-Although in some cases, it can be a symptom of an underlying medical condition like diabetes or Parkinson’s disease.
+However, in some cases, it can be a symptom of another medical condition like diabetes or Parkinson’s disease.
 It can also be a result of nerve damage that adversely affects sweat production or sweat signals.

 Frey’s Syndrome